nya3jp/chromiumide/cros-ide/.vscode/README.md

-Shared configs for cros-ide developers.
+Shared configs for ChromiumIDE developers.